martindrapeau/json2-mod/README.md

 # Purpose
 Online tool [JSON Beautifier](https://csvjson.com/json_beautifier) provides the ability to print and format JSON as Javascript to make it more compact.
 You can:
-- Drop quotes on keys and number values
+- Drop quotes on keys
 - Use single quotes instead of double quotes

 # Usage
 Unlike the original JSON2 implementation, JSON2_mod does not akways create a global variable.
 You can use it as a regular CommonJS module.
 You can also simply load it as a script in the browser in which case, the `JSON2_mod` global will get created.

+json2-mod adds 2 extra arguments to function `stringify`: `dropQuotesOnKeys` and `quoteType`.

 Require example:
 ```